benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q022.png)

-Note that left component is _'vehicle'_ while the right component is _'owned by a person that owns a phone'_.
+Note that the left component is _'vehicle'_ while the right component is _'owned by a person that owns a phone'_.
 The right component is anything that follows the pink 'X' box - up to the end of the branch.

 _**Q23:** Any vehicle that is not owned by a person that doesn't own a phone_